OpenSmock/PharoStreamDeck/yearSelector/README.md

 After executing the previous lines of Pharo code:
 <img width="1280" alt="100 10 clicked gui" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/d608622e-04d2-4d62-8cbb-633bba5021df">

+One of the other uses of this GUI is that it can interact with the Stream Deck application even if a Stream Deck is not plugged in.

 ## Complementary informations
 ### Pharo
 [WebSocket (using Zinc)](https://github.com/svenvc/docs/blob/master/zinc/zinc-websockets-paper.md) \